DeAT1995/DeAT1995/README.md

 ### Hi there , I'm Debora Tavares👋

-👩‍💻 I'm Junior Developer with a background in Law and a passion for technology.
+👩‍💻 I'm Developer with a background in Law and a passion for technology.

 Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/deboraaguiartavares/) and check out my projects on [GitHub](https://github.com/DeAT1995).
 I am excited to connect and explore new possibilities!